19hours/sg-statutes/Acts/Criminal Procedure Code.md

 (b) keep in daily communication with the released person and lodge a police report within 24 hours of losing contact with him; and

-(c) ensure that the released person is within Singapore unless the released person has been permitted by the court to leave Singapore.
+(c) ensure that the released person is within Singapore unless the released person has been permitted by the police officer referred to in section 92 or 93 (as the case may be) or the court to leave Singapore.

+[Act 2 of 2012 wef 01/03/2012]

 (2) If the surety is in breach of any of his duties, the court may, having regard to all the circumstances of the case, forfeit the whole or any part of the amount of the bond.